DavidMertz/RegEx_Puzzles/book.md

 >>> def is_straight(hand):
 ...     pat = r'[ SHDC\u2660\u2665\u2666\u2663]'
 ...     h = re.sub(pat, '', hand)
+...     match = re.search(h, 'AKQJT98765432')
-...     return h[0] if re.search(h, 'AKQJT98765432') else False
+...     return h[0] if match else False
 ```

 As with the first function, we might as well be friendly in accepting
-the ASCII version of suits, even though they could always be
+the ASCII version of suits, even though they could always be imporved
-`prettify()`d if necessary.
-The pattern looks for everything that is a
+with `prettify()` if necessary.
+The pattern looks for everything that
-suit character or a space, and strips it out to create a simplified
+is a suit character or a space, and strips it out to create a simplified
-"hand".
+"hand."

-With the simplified hand of just "numbers", we know that any straight
+With the simplified hand of just "numbers," we know that any straight
 must be a substring of the run of all numbers.
 We do not check again
 that the length is 5, trusting that other functions have validated this.
 We could easily add that if we wanted, of course.